messagemedia/lookups-nodejs-sdk/README.md

-# MessageMedia Messages NodeJS SDK
+# MessageMedia Lookups NodeJS SDK
 The MessageMedia Lookups API provides a number of endpoints for validating the phone numbers you’re sending to by checking their validity, type and carrier records.

 ## ⭐️ Installing via NPM